Tesla is putting ‘self-driving’ in the hands of drivers amid criticism the tech is not ready

 “Just from my experience, cameras are very dependable, but at the same time there can be a challenge when there’s harsh conditions,” added Mir, who supports Tesla’s current approach.

 For the broader, lidar-equipped fleets, safety setbacks — including a fatal crash when a pedestrian was struck by a self-driving Uber in 2018 — have led to delays and slower timelines for autonomous vehicles as a whole.
-And some are even questioning whether truly driverless vehicles are possible.
+And some are questioning whether truly driverless vehicles are possible.

 “They say that it’s just around the corner, but you don’t realize that the effort to get just around the corner gets more and more and more [complicated] as you get closer to the corner,” said Ted Pavlic, an Arizona State University assistant professor in the School of Computing, Informatics, and Decision Systems Engineering, who works in robotics and autonomous systems.

 Companies developing dedicated robocars for ride-hailing purposes, such as Waymo, Amazon-acquired Zoox, Uber and Cruise, all use lidar in their vehicles.
-They see lidar as a critical element of redundancy capable of making rapid-fire observations in all manner of conditions, filling in gaps where the cameras fall short.
+They consider lidar a critical element of redundancy capable of making rapid-fire observations in all manner of conditions, filling in gaps where the cameras fall short.

 The Technology 202: A ride in a self-driving car shows the U.S. is far from ready to give robocars free rein